 If you are using Salesforce lightning but don't have a domain set up, you may receive the error similar to this: No CONTROLLER named js://eb4sf.pagination found

-Salesforce requires a domain to be set up in order to use lightning components (which are used as part of the Eventbrite for Salesforce application).
+Salesforce requires a domain to be set up in order to use lightning components (which are used as part of the Events Made Easy (Eventbrite) application).
 See Enable My Domain To Use Lightning Components

 Setting up a Salesforce domain will remove this message.

 This Video walks you through setting up a Domain Name.